 The second segment shows the three men at the centre of the case, debating the possibility of pure love and transcendence.
 There is an extra meta-layer added that I won’t mention here.
 Later, we meet one of the men in his home, where he talks about his crimes in a candid fashion.
 In yet another chapter, we meet a botanist who injects tulips with a virus and talks about the flowers’ reaction.
 She stresses that there can be a symbiotic relationship between the virus and its host and that there are no “bad guys”.
 Each section ends with a variation of an image.
 And then I haven’t even mentioned the pivotal role that Platon’s Symposium plays in the film.

 “Chapter” might be a more accurate description of the parts since there is a literary quality to the film.
 The script was written by the director with author Gerardjan Rijnders.
-Leyendekker has been a fan of him for a long time and now seized the opportunity to work together.
+Leyendekker has been a fan of him for a long time, and now they seized the opportunity to work together.
 One of the qualities he points out is Rjinders’ ability to sample things that seemingly don’t fit together.
 One example is a classical Greek text with contemporary protocols that creates a new synthesis in his hands.
 His dialogue is particularly compelling during the aforementioned second segment and in one of the later sequences that depict an interrogation.

 The director doesn’t pull any punches, and this is a work that might trigger angry responses from some spectators.
 Without compromises or excuses, the director dives deep down into the psyches of the men involved.
 Are culprits and victims actually interchangeable, as one of the perpetrators seems to claim?
 Are the question of consent as simple as recent discussions seem to indicate?
 The film deals with several topics but doesn’t provide any clear-cut answers.
 In my mind, Leyendekker has chosen a fresh approach to the case, and the film is a force of nature, as well as a cinematic tour de force.
 Feast was screened in the Tiger competition, as was Landscapes of Resistance.